Week 5: A Second Wind

 Here’s how my encoder works.
 I’ve uploaded several different color output examples to hopefully help anyone with color blindness follow along.
 My program works by taking the Most Significant Bits (the first n number of bits on the lefthand side) of the Secret/Hidden Image and storing them in the Least Significant Bits (the first 8-n bits on the righthand side) of the Host/Original Image.
 It does this per pixel and writes it to a bitmap file (the output).
 At the end of the execution, it then displays this bitmap file to the Changed/Output picturebox.

 You may be wondering why the black and white outputs uses three and five bits instead of a single output of four.
-That’s because the form background is that color!
+That’s because the form background is that exact color!
 I had gotten incredibly confused when my program ‘stopped working’ and was quite relieved to find this to be the case.
 What a funny ‘bug!’

 Note: The pixel shown in the two tables is the last one changed, so if an image is of size w (width) and h (height), the top leftmost pixel is (0, 0), and the last pixel is at the bottom rightmost side of the image at (w-1, h-1).
 We subtract one from w, h because computer scientists start counting at zero.
 If we were to look at the index (w, h), we would get an error, and the computer would crash because it could not find this pixel.

 Pretty neat!
 I will admit, I was a bit concerned to see how much the secret bird could be seen even at three bits.
 If you look for the secret bird’s beak, you might be able to spot it.
-This will however, be remedied with a concept called hashing, though that will take place quite a bit (ha) into the future.
+This will, however, be remedied with a concept called hashing1, though that will take place quite a bit (ha) into the future.
 Hopefully, with a bit of math, we can hide the pixels in a predictable but seemingly randomized order so that the secret image cannot ghost through the host image.

 Now, the problem.
 I cannot actually test whether my decoder works because I cannot export and save the images.
-Something strange is going wrong with C# Image.Save method.
+Something strange is going wrong with C#’s Image.Save method.
 On the one hand, yay!
 It isn’t a bug I caused.
 On the other, this is something I cannot easily fix or diagnose.
 I need a professor’s help in order to continue.
 I had thought I could take a screenshot of the color and it would be fine, however…. notice the bits here:

 See how they don’t match?
 I’ve attached the relevant screenshot below for reference so you can compare the bits as I did.
 For some reason, the screenshot resulted in two different colors, despite the fact I took it from the center of the image.
 As a result, I cannot properly test if my decoder works, though I’d be surprised if it doesn’t.
 It was a simple shift to the left, so it only “pushes” the Least Significant Bits and puts them into the Most Significant Bits.